 Yes, small bubbles indicate that the natural yeast is producing carbon dioxide, a sign of a healthy and active starter.
 The sour smell is a result of lactic acid, typical of fermentation.

 Recipes Using Sourdough Starter

-As always, I love seeing your creations and hearing from you!
-If you try this recipe for homemade sourdough starter, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Homemade Sourdough Starter, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Ultimate Primer On Making Sourdough Starter